Trees

 Supporting background information

-At the outset of the design process, a baseline site appraisal of existing habitats, biodiversity value and the presence of protected species should be undertaken by a suitably qualified Ecology professional.
+At the outset of the design process, a baseline site appraisal of existing habitats, biodiversity value and the presence of protected species should be undertaken by a suitably qualified Ecologist.

 This preliminary baseline assessment and report must establish: